hugoalh/hugoalh/universal-guide/contributing.md

 ### Create An Issue

 - Any questions should [create a discussion](#create-a-discussion) instead.
-- For any security vulnerability reports, please visit the Security Policy in that project, mostly located at file `SECURITY.md` or `.github/SECURITY.md`.
+- Any security vulnerability reports should [create a security vulnerability report](#create-a-security-vulnerability-report) instead.
 - Before create an issue, check whether any similar issues are already exist, even the closed issues.

 ### Create A Pull Request